-The problem is that if now the investor buys another bond in the same class, he'll no longer receive 5% interest payments.
-The investor has to put the cash back to work at the lower rates.
-Now, that same $100,000 generates only $2,000 each year rather the $5,000 annual payments he received on the earlier note.
+The good news is that the bondholder receives all scheduled 5% interest payments and the full $100,000 principal at maturity.
+However, the problem is that if the investor buys another bond in the same class, they'll no longer receive 5% interest payments; the investor has to put the cash back to work at the lower prevailing rates.
+That same $100,000 generates only $2,000 each year rather than the $5,000 annual payments they received on the earlier note.

-Remember the well-known formula: as interest rates rise, the value of a bond falls until its current yield is equals the yield of a new bond paying higher interest.
+If the investor needs to cash out early, in addition to the smaller coupon payments, they'll also lose a portion of their principal.
+As interest rates rise, the value of a bond falls until its current yield equals the yield of a new bond paying higher interest.

-One of the primary reasons bonds are called is because interest rates have fallen since the bond's issuance and the corporation or the government can now issue new bonds with lower rates, thus saving the difference between the older higher rate and the new lower rate.
+Reinvestment risk also occurs with callable bonds, which allows the issuer to pay off the bond before maturity.
+One of the primary reasons bonds are called is because interest rates have fallen since the bond's issuance, and the corporation or the government can now issue new bonds with lower rates, thus saving the difference between the higher rate and the new lower rate.

 Avoiding Reinvestment Risk

-What investors may sometimes do -- and did so increasingly in the low-interest rate environment that followed the collapse of financial markets in late 2007 -- is to try to make up the lost interest income by investing in high-yield bonds (otherwise known as junk bonds).
-This is an understandable, but dubious strategy because it's also well-known that junk bonds fail at particularly high rates when the economy isn't doing well, which generally coincides with a low-interest rate environment.
+What investors may sometimes do—and did so increasingly in the low-interest-rate environment that followed the collapse of financial markets in late 2007—is to try to make up the lost interest income by investing in high-yield bonds (otherwise known as junk bonds).
+This is an understandable, but dubious, strategy because it's also well-known that junk bonds fail at particularly high rates when the economy isn't doing well, which generally coincides with a low-interest-rate environment.

-Investing in actively managed bond funds may reduce the impact of reinvestment risk, because the fund manager can take similar steps to mitigate risk.
+Investing in actively managed bond funds may reduce the impact of reinvestment risk because the fund manager can take similar steps to mitigate risk.
 Over time, however, the yields on bond funds do tend to rise and fall with the market, so actively managed bond funds provide only limited protection against reinvestment risk.

-One of the truisms of investments generally is to make them as uncorrelated as possible.
-This strategy, if successfully executed achieves that.
+Another possible strategy is to reinvest in investments not directly affected by falling interest rates.
+One goal of investments generally is to make them as uncorrelated as possible.
+This strategy, if successfully executed, achieves that.
 But it also involves a degree of sophistication and investment experience that not many retail investors possess.